ostreedev/ostree/docs/introduction.md

 on it.

-OSTree is orthogonal to virtualization mechanisms like AMIs and qcow2 images, though it's most useful though if you plan to update stateful VMs in-place, rather than generating new images.
+OSTree is orthogonal to virtualization mechanisms like AMIs and qcow2 images.
+It targets updating stateful VMs in-place, rather than generating new images.

 In practice, users of "bare metal" configurations will find the OSTree model most useful.